techidaily/site-android-transfer/source/_posts/in-2024-how-to-transfer-text-messages-from-vivo-x90s-to-new-phone-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Dr.Fone's phone transfer feature makes **switching data from Vivo X90S to iPhone** easier than you can imagine.
 Just follow these simple steps:

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://facebook-clips.techidaily.com/new-driving-traffic-with-creative-fb-video-marketing-hacks/"><u>[New] Driving Traffic with Creative FB Video Marketing Hacks</u></a></li>
+<li><a href="https://snapchat-videos.techidaily.com/updated-2024-approved-a-snapshot-into-effective-business-use-of-snapchat/"><u>[Updated] 2024 Approved A Snapshot Into Effective Business Use of Snapchat</u></a></li>
+<li><a href="https://vp-tips.techidaily.com/updated-2024-approved-securing-the-title-top-5-hmds-for-drone-pilots/"><u>[Updated] 2024 Approved Securing the Title Top 5 HMDs for Drone Pilots</u></a></li>
+<li><a href="https://extra-lessons.techidaily.com/2024-approved-brightening-tactics-for-android-video-enthusiasts/"><u>2024 Approved Brightening Tactics for Android Video Enthusiasts</u></a></li>
+<li><a href="https://location-social.techidaily.com/in-2024-4-most-known-ways-to-find-someone-on-tinder-for-nokia-g42-5g-by-name-drfone-by-drfone-virtual-android/"><u>In 2024, 4 Most-Known Ways to Find Someone on Tinder For Nokia G42 5G by Name | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-use-phone-clone-to-migrate-your-oppo-reno-11f-5g-data-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Use Phone Clone to Migrate Your Oppo Reno 11F 5G Data? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-top-6-ways-to-transfer-text-messages-from-poco-c65-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Top 6 Ways to Transfer Text Messages from Poco C65 to Other Android Devices | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-two-ways-to-sync-contacts-from-oppo-reno-11-pro-5g-to-gmail-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Two Ways to Sync Contacts from Oppo Reno 11 Pro 5G to Gmail | Dr.fone</u></a></li>
+<li><a href="https://tech-savvy.techidaily.com/intelligent-engagement-siri-and-chatgpt-for-apple-users/"><u>Intelligent Engagement: Siri & ChatGPT for Apple Users</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/solved-move-from-vivo-v27e-to-ios-not-working-problems-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Solved Move from Vivo V27e to iOS not Working Problems | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/tips-of-transferring-messages-from-oppo-f25-pro-5g-to-iphone-1415-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Tips of Transferring Messages from Oppo F25 Pro 5G to iPhone 14/15 | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/top-5-from-oneplus-ace-3-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Top 5 from OnePlus Ace 3 to iPhone Contacts Transfer Apps and Software | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/top-6-ways-to-transfer-text-messages-from-realme-c53-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Top 6 Ways to Transfer Text Messages from Realme C53 to Other Android Devices | Dr.fone</u></a></li>
+<li><a href="https://buynow-info.techidaily.com/top-rated-wi-fi-signal-boosters-a-comprehensive-guide/"><u>Top Rated Wi-Fi Signal Boosters : A Comprehensive Guide</u></a></li>
+<li><a href="https://howto.techidaily.com/why-your-asus-rog-phone-8-screen-might-be-unresponsive-and-how-to-fix-it-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Your Asus ROG Phone 8 Screen Might be Unresponsive and How to Fix It | Dr.fone</u></a></li>
+<li><a href="https://tech-recovery.techidaily.com/wireless-xbox-controller-setup-a-step-by-step-guide-for-seamlessly-linking-with-your-pc/"><u>Wireless Xbox Controller Setup: A Step-by-Step Guide for Seamlessly Linking with Your PC</u></a></li>
+</ul></div>